pazams/go-for-javascript-developers/README.md

 ## Semantics
 Each subchapter/subject is denoted with (D),(S) or (B) to indicate how it compares across both languages with 'mostly **D**ifferent', 'mostly **S**imilar' or 'mostly **B**oth'.

-The current version of Javascript is ECMAScript 2016 (ES7).
-ES7 includes only minor changes, however the two previous releases, ECMAScript 2015 (ES6) and ECMAScript 5.1 (ES5), had introduced major changes.
-These two version are widely used, with ES5 being a popular choice for client side programming for it's wide browser support.
-Hence, ES5 will be default syntax, with special notes on ES6 where applicable.
+This book uses ECMAScript 2015 (ES6).
 Also, some subjects will note the run-time environment "NodeJS".

 ## Contributions
 This document is a work in progress.
 Contributions and PRs are most welcomed.